-During 2021, the Company conducted its annual impairment testing of goodwill and indefinite life intangible assets.
+During 2022, the Company conducted its annual impairment testing of goodwill and indefinite life intangible assets.
 The Company used the aggregate recoverable amount of the assets included in each cash generating unit or group of CGUs and compared it to their respective carrying amounts.
 The recoverable amount is based on the greater of the value in use and the fair value less costs to dispose of the CGUs or groups of CGUs.

 The Company also reviewed for further indicators of impairment on its finite life intangible assets and investments in joint ventures and associates.
-No additional testing was required to be performed in 2021.